-• How does the school make adaptations to the curriculum and learning environment for children with SEND?
+8. How does the School make adaptations to the curriculum and learning environment for children with SEND?

 When planning lessons and learning activities, all staff differentiate tasks to match the range of abilities of the children in their class, as well as adapting and providing different resources to support children to achieve.
+Children may also access specific intervention groups; nurture sessions; and sensory support.

 Where necessary, adaptations to the learning environment will be made in order to remove barriers to learning.
-This may include: moving a child to sit in a particular place in the classroom; the use of individual desks; use of a Sound-Field system to assist with hearing impairment; use of coloured overlays or coloured paper for children with dyslexia; use of ICT equipment; visual timetables and resources.
+This may include: positioning a child to sit in a particular place in the classroom; the use of individual desks; use of a Sound-Field system to assist with hearing impairment; use of coloured overlays or coloured paper for children with dyslexia; use of ICT equipment; visual timetables and resources.

 The school has access ramps for children with physical impairments as well as disabled toilet access.
-Part of the school is housed in a two storey building; there is no lift to access this upper floor but in the past classes have been moved in order to accommodate children with physical disabilities.
 For further details, the school's Accessibility Plan and Accessibility Policy can be accessed via the school website: